Rendaw/pidgoon/readme.md

 # Pidgoon

 A Java GLR-like parser generator with tools to parse both byte streams and streams of arbitrary events (input events, tokens, tree nodes, etc).
-It parses all branches simultaneously, has no ambiguity, and can handle left recursion if you have enough memory.
+It has no lexer, parses all branches simultaneously, has no ambiguity, and can handle left recursion if you have enough memory.
+Actually, that it _can_ have a lexer if you want.
+You can even have two lexers, and nest them.

+Probably not particularly fast.

 Include with maven with: